Skip to main content

 Pro Tip

-Most commercial landlords require proof of liquor liability before granting possession of a restaurant space.
+Many commercial landlords, franchises, or venues require liquor liability before opening when alcohol is served.
 Don't wait until the week before opening to discover this — your lease may have a coverage requirement you haven't read yet.
-Check Section 8 (Insurance) of your lease right now.
+Check the insurance section of your lease right now.

 2. Workers Compensation: Required Earlier Than You Think